-- Coated items - you can coat objects in resin to give them a smooth, glossy surface.
+- Coated items - you can coat objects with resin to give them a smooth, glossy surface.
 For example, decorate an old table or bar stool with pennies or bottle caps, and then fill in the gaps with resin.

-- Preserve items - dried flowers, leaves, pine cones, bugs, etc. can be added into resin.
+- Preserve items - dried flowers, leaves, pinecones, bugs, etc. can be added into resin.
 When it hardens, the item inside will remain perfectly preserved.

 How do you work with resin?

 There are different types of resin that are used in different applications, but in most cases, your resin is mixed with a hardener to cure it.
 When using molds, silicone works best, because you don't have to coat the mold in any substance to keep the resin from sticking.
 Most resins harden completely within 24 hours.
 You'll want to wear gloves when working with resin because it can damage your skin.
-Also remember to work in a well-lit, well-ventilated area.
+Also remember to work in a well-ventilated area.

-You'll want to keep an eye out for flaws like bubbles in your resin before it dries.
+You'll want to keep an eye out for flaws like bubbles in your resin before it cures.
 These must be removed with a toothpick or needle, because nothing can be done about them once the resin is dry, so examine your projects closely.

 Many unique products exist for resin crafters, so continue to experiment with different products and molds.
 You can even make your art glow in the dark, by adding powder to your resin as you're mixing it.
 The possibilities with resin art are endless, so get creative!